-Another possibility: SB-members of the group "population" can decide that certain members of the group "population" do not have the right to vote on a SB (but these members remain SB-member).
+Another possibility: SB-members can decide that certain members of the third group do not have the right to vote on a SB (but these members remain SB-member).
 At the same time, an equal number of members of the shareholders then lose their voting right (e.g. members who received the fewest votes in an election; or according to drawing of lots or another procedure chosen by the shareholders).

 Alternatives to decide this:

-- Alternative 1: SB-members of the group "population" can decide with a 3⁄4 majority (also jointly for several SBs). - This procedure can also be used, if the shareholders have less than half of the SB-seats but the procedure from 4.2.b.2 is used. - Alternative 2, if a company has many employees (and has only 2 SB-members of the group population): This is decided in the supervisory board with half of the votes of the group "population" and the majority of the votes of the employees.
+- Alternative 1: SB-members of the third group can decide with a 3⁄4 majority (also jointly for several SBs).
+This procedure can also be used, if the shareholders have less than half of the SB-seats but the procedure from 4.2.b.2 is used. - Alternative 2, if a company has many employees (and has only 2 SB-members of the third group): This is decided in the supervisory board with half of the votes of the third group and the majority of the votes of the employees.